Geology of Minnesota: Ice ages

 In the Quaternary Period starting about two million years ago, glaciers expanded and retreated across the region.
 The ice retreated for the last time about 12,500 years ago.
 Melting glaciers formed many of the state's lakes and etched its river valleys.
 They also formed a number of proglacial lakes, which contributed to the state's topography and soils.
 Principal among these lakes was Lake Agassiz, a massive lake with a volume rivaling that of all the present Great Lakes combined.
 Dammed by the northern ice sheet, this lake's immense flow found an outlet in glacial River Warren, which drained south across the Traverse Gap through the valleys now occupied by the Minnesota and Mississippi Rivers.
 Eventually, the ice sheet melted, and the Red River gave Lake Agassiz a northern outlet toward Hudson Bay.
 As the lake drained away its bed became peatlands and a fertile plain.
 Similarly, Glacial Lake Duluth, in the basin of Lake Superior, was dammed by a glacier; it drained down the ancient course of the Midcontinental Rift to the St. Croix River and the Mississippi.
 When the glaciers receded, the lake was able to drain through the Great Lakes to the Saint Lawrence River.

 Giant animals roamed the area.
 Beavers were the size of bears, and mammoths were 14 feet (4.3 m) high at the shoulder and weighed 10 tons.
 Even buffalo were much larger than today.
 The glaciers continued to retreat and the climate became warmer over the next few millennia; the giant creatures died out about 9,000 years ago.

 This glaciation has drastically remodeled most of Minnesota, and all but two of the state's regions are covered with deep layers of glacial till.
 The driftless area of Southeastern Minnesota was untouched by the most recent glaciation.
-In the absence of glacial scouring and drift, this region presents a widespread highly dissected aspect absent from other parts of the state.
+In the absence of glacial scouring and drift, this region presents a widespread and highly dissected aspect absent from other parts of the state.
 Northeastern Minnesota was subject to glaciation and its effects, but its hard Archaen and Proterozoic rocks were more resistant to glacial erosion than the sedimentary bedrock first encountered in many other regions, and glacial till is relatively sparse.
 While the effects of glacial erosion are clearly present and there are some areas of glacial till, older rocks and landforms remain unburied and exposed across much of the region.